LukiBr/LukiBr/README.md

 **LukiBr/LukiBr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-### Work smart not hard!

 ### About me:

-- I'm a IT-Security Student
+- I'm a german Student
-- Live in the southern part of Germany
 - Entrepreneur
 - DIY enthusiast